 There is no question that Airbnb is a great way for people to travel on a budget — or for others to earn extra cash by renting out their homes to travelers.
 The way it works is relatively simple: users can create an Airbnb account, and then list all or part of their home for rent.
 Other users can search for Airbnb rentals available in particular locales, which are often far less expensive than hotel rooms and provide more amenities, such as the ability to rent an entire house.

 While the Airbnb model might seem an ideal way to take advantage of the sharing economy, there are some significant downsides — particularly if you are injured.
-As an experienced Philadelphia slip and fall accident attorney can explain, recovering if you are hurt while at staying at a vacation rental such as Airbnb can be complex.
+As an experienced Philadelphia slip and fall accident attorney can explain, recovering if you are hurt while at a vacation rental such as Airbnb can be complex.

 How Philadelphia Regulates Airbnb Rentals